Water regulator failure to comply with law

 Even in the most pristine rivers and lakes in England’s National Parks, traces of toxic chemicals including mercury and other priority hazardous substances are found.
 Because of these toxic chemicals, which can remain in the ecosystem for decades, not a single water body in an English National Park is in good overall health.

-Water company sewage pollution is one of the main reasons for failing health in the rivers and lakes of National Parks in England and Wales.
-The problem relates to illegal sewage dumping, a lack of enforcement and poor water company planning.
+Water company sewage pollution is one of the main reasons for failing health due to illegal sewage dumping, a lack of enforcement and poor water company planning.
 Many sewage treatment works are old and undersized.
-Absurdly, many wastewater treatment works in National Parks are designed to much weaker standards than those in towns and cities.
-These old wastewater treatment works are also not designed to deal with the huge numbers of people who now visit National Parks every year, resulting in huge amounts of sewage ending up in lakes, rivers and streams, causing health risks to humans and killing off ecosystems.
+Often, the wastewater treatment works in National Parks are designed to much weaker standards than those in towns and cities meaning they can’t deal with the huge numbers of people, and their waste, who now visit National Parks every year.

 There were 377 sewage releases from storm overflows within the boundaries of National Parks in England and Wales totalling 176,818 hours – equivalent to 7,367 days in 2022 alone.